Abdelmonsif/Distribution_genic_elements/README.md

 we found that average length of CDS is 1128 nucleotides we found that average length of 3'UTR is 710 nucleotides

+in Human genome hg19:
+we found that average length of 5'UTR is 278 nucleotides we found that average length of CDS is 1507 nucleotides we found that average length of 3'UTR is 1112 nucleotides

 so, we created custom number of bins where 5'UTR is represented as 20 bins, CDS is represented as 100 bin, 3'UTR is represented as 70 bins